UK’s Truss tries to shake off dismal start with party speech

 Truss said Tuesday that she was “very committed to supporting the most vulnerable,” pointing to a cap on energy prices that took effect Oct.
 1. But she refused to promise that benefits and state pensions will increase in line with inflation, which has been the practice for years.

-That has alarmed some Conservative lawmakers, who say it amounts to attacking the poor while giving tax cuts to the better-off.
+That has alarmed some Conservative lawmakers, who say it amounts to penalizing the poor while giving tax cuts to the better-off.
 Several said during the conference that they would not vote for the measure.

+Former Prime Minister Gordon Brown, from the Labour Party, said cutting benefits would provoke a huge public backlash.

+“There will be a national uprising if this goes ahead, because it is nothing to do with making the growth policies of the government work, it is simply making the poor pay the price,” he told the BBC.

 In her speech, Truss will paint Britain’s economic challenges as part of the global crisis unleashed by Russia’s invasion of Ukraine.